 Make Expectations Clear from the Start

 “What do you mean you couldn’t remove the loud tractor sound from my episode?
-How was I supposed to know not to record in a barn?
+How was I supposed to know not to record on a farm?
 If I had known this I NEVER would have had you edit it in the first place!”

 Avoiding these types of situations comes down to clear expectations.
 Communicate any potential issues to your editor in advance.
 Always take a quick listen to the audio before you send it to them for editing.
 They may hear an issue but decide it’s okay to proceed, when in actual fact you weren’t aware of the issue and would prefer to abandon the episode.